immutant/immutant.org/tutorials/deploying.md

 ---
-title: Deploying a Web Application
+title: Deploying an Application
 sequence: 1
-description: "Covers the creation and deployment of a Ring application."
+description: "Covers the creation and deployment of a basic application."
 ---

-Welcome back!
-This article covers creating a basic [Ring] web application and deploying to an Immutant.
-It is the second installment in a [series of tutorials on getting started][getting-started] with Immutant.
-If you haven't read the [first installment][installing], go do so now, since it covers installation and setup.
+This tutorial covers creating a basic [Ring] web application and deploying to an Immutant.
+If you haven't read the [installation tutorial][installing], go do so now, since you'll need Immutant and the lein-immutant plugin installed.
 This tutorial assumes you are on a *nix system.

 ## Creating an Immutant Clojure application

-In our [previous article][installing], we installed the [lein plugin].
+In our [installation tutorial][installing], we installed the [lein plugin].
 Let's take another look at the tasks it provides:

     ~/immutant $ lein immutant
     Manage the deployment lifecycle of an Immutant application.

     Subtasks available:
+    install    Downloads and installs Immutant
-    new        Create a new project skeleton initialized for immutant. init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by $IMMUTANT_HOME run        Starts up the Immutant specified by $IMMUTANT_HOME, displaying its console output
+    overlay    Overlays features onto ~/.lein/immutant/current or $IMMUTANT_HOME env        Displays paths to the Immutant that the plugin can find new        Creates a new project skeleton initialized for Immutant init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output

-We talked about `run` last time.
-This time, we'll cover `new` and `deploy`.
+In this tutorial we'll cover the `new` and `deploy` tasks.
 To do so, we'll build a basic application that demonstrates the current web features.
 To get started, let's create an Immutant project: